(Star Trek: Discovery)

 The Last Hunter: Ascent parallels the events in Antarktos Rising.

-Here Robinson mines just about all of the Bible’s Genesis myths to creates monsters to overcome in a race to claim new ground.
+Here Robinson mines just about all of the Bible’s Genesis myths to create monsters he has to overcome in a race to claim new ground.
 The mythology gets a bit over the top, but the action and the story drives things on to a familiar ending.

 The Last Hunter: Descent